aws-ia/cfn-abi-deepwatch-mdr/guide/content/architecture.md

 As shown in the diagram, this solution sets up the following:

 #### Enable organization level CloudTrail
-    * [Creates a trail for the organization](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/creating-trail-organization.html) in the management account.
+* [Creates an organizational trail for all accounts in the organization](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/creating-trail-organization.html) in the management account.
 * Customer managed KMS key for the AWS Organizations CloudTrail logs and S3 server-side encryption created in the audit account.
 * AWS Secrets Manager secret containing the customer managed KMS key ARN in the audit account.
 * S3 bucket where the Organization CloudTrail logs are sent for all accounts in the AWS Organization

 #### Enable Amazon GuardDuty at organization level